JulyDR/multifacetedme/_posts/2024-03-16-day-14-leaving-the-concrete-jungle copy.md

 ---
 layout: default
-title: Day 14 - Swapping City Sirens for Ocean Breezes
+title: Swapping City Sirens for Ocean Breezes
 description: >-
   Leaving the city for Cabarete.
 A bumpy bus ride full of delays and a friendly arrival with  familiar faces.